github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller.md

 You can deploy runner scale sets with ARC's Helm charts or by deploying the necessary manifests.
 Using ARC's Helm charts is the preferred method, especially if you do not have prior experience using ARC.

-{% note %}

-**Notes:**
+> [!NOTE]

-* {% data reusables.actions.actions-runner-controller-security-practices-namespace %}
+> * {% data reusables.actions.actions-runner-controller-security-practices-namespace %}
-* {% data reusables.actions.actions-runner-controller-security-practices-secret %}
+> * {% data reusables.actions.actions-runner-controller-security-practices-secret %}
-* We recommend running production workloads in isolation. {% data variables.product.prodname_actions %} workflows are designed to run arbitrary code, and using a shared Kubernetes cluster for production workloads could pose a security risk.
+> * We recommend running production workloads in isolation. {% data variables.product.prodname_actions %} workflows are designed to run arbitrary code, and using a shared Kubernetes cluster for production workloads could pose a security risk.
-* Ensure you have implemented a way to collect and retain logs from the controller, listeners, and ephemeral runners.
+> * Ensure you have implemented a way to collect and retain logs from the controller, listeners, and ephemeral runners.

-{% endnote %}

 1. To configure your runner scale set, run the following command in your terminal, using values from your ARC configuration.